 Purchase Price Allocation.
 We have made significant acquisitions in the past and expect that we will continue to make acquisitions on an opportunistic basis in the future to solidify our presence in the contiguous regions where we operate with an objective of increasing our revenues, improving our profitability, entering additional attractive markets and strengthening our competitive position.
 The cost of an entity acquired in a business combination includes the purchase price and the direct costs of the business combination.
 We allocate the cost of the acquired enterprise to the identifiable assets acquired and liabilities assumed based on their respective fair values at the date of acquisition.
 With the exception of goodwill, long-lived fixed assets generally represent the largest component of our acquisitions.
-Typically, the long-lived fixed assets that we acquire are primarily comprised of rental fleet equipment.
+Typically, the long-lived fixed assets that we acquire are primarily comprised of rental fleet equipment..
 Historically, virtually all of the rental equipment that we have acquired through purchase business combinations has been classified as "To be Used," rather than as "To be Sold."
 Equipment that we acquire and classify as "To be Used" is recorded at fair value, as determined by replacement cost of such equipment.
-We use third party valuation experts to hele market values associated with any significant inventories of new and used equipment and used equipment to the transaction.
+We use third party valuation experts to help calculate replacement cost.
+Additionally, we use third party valuation experts to determine fair market values associated with any significant inventories of new and used equipment acquired in the transaction.

 In addition to long-lived fixed assets, we also acquire other assets and assume liabilities.
 These other assets and liabilities typically include, but are not limited to, parts inventory, accounts receivable, accounts payable and other working capital items.
 Because of their short-term nature, the fair values of these assets and liabilities generally approximate the book values reflected on the acquired entities balance sheets.
 However, when appropriate, we adjust these book values for factors such as collectibility and existence.
-The intangible assets that we have acquired and the liabilities assumed.
+The intangible assets that we have acquired consist primarily of the goodwill recognized.
+Goodwill is calculated as the excess of the cost of the acquired entity over the net of the amounts assigned to the identifiable assets acquired and the liabilities assumed.
 Depending upon the applicable purchase agreement and the particular facts and circumstances of the business acquired, we may identify other intangible assets, such as non-compete agreements and customer-related intangibles (specifically customer relationships).
-When specifically negotiated by the parties in the applicable purchase agreements, we base the value of non-compete agreements on the amounts assigned to them in the purchase agreements as these amounts represent the amounts negotiated in an arn's length transaction.
+When specifically negotiated by the parties in the applicable purchase agreements, we base the value of non-compete agreements on the amounts assigned to them in the purchase agreements as these amounts represent the amounts negotiated in an arm's length transaction.
 When not negotiated by the parties in the applicable purchase agreements, the fair value of non-compete agreements is estimated based on a percentage of the acquisition's goodwill.
 Customer relationships are generally valued based on an excess earnings or income approach with consideration to projected cash flows.
 We use third party valuation experts to independently estimate such values.